spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 - **Extensive Reads and writes:**
     - *MapReduce:* There is a whole lot of intermediate results which are written to HDFS and then read back by the next job from HDFS.
 Data handshake between the any two jobs chained together happens via reads and writes to HDFS.
     - *Spark:* Spark is an in-memory processing engine.
 All of the data and intermediate results are kept in-memory.
 This is one of the reasons that you get 10-100x faster speed because of the efficient memory leverage.

 As you can see, One can say that Spark has taken 1:1 motivation with the above discussed disadvantages.
-Let’s see the details of how Spark works..
+Let’s see the details of how Spark works.

 ## 3. How Spark works:
 <img width="540" alt="spark-standalone-mode" src="https://user-images.githubusercontent.com/22542670/30005242-a22a0c5c-90fb-11e7-9d80-97efe540417f.png">